Business application handbook

 Create your business profile

-Enter information about your organization, including name, website, ownership, sector, country, number of employees, subsidiary details and revenue.
+Enter information about your organization, including name, website, ownership, sector, country, number of employees, subsidiary details, revenue and upload a proof of registration.

 2